apache/sling-whiteboard/remote-content-api/README.md

 based on the Type System idea described at https://cwiki.apache.org/confluence/display/SLING/Sling+Type+System%3A+motivation+and+requirements

-It's very much a work in progress for now.
+It's very much a work in progress for now, see [SLING-9950](https://issues.apache.org/jira/browse/SLING-9950)

 See the [sample-app](./sample-app) folder for how to run the examples.